Jump to Section:

 Overview trees: Purpose

-On-demand overview trees are designed to better understand the overall picture of viral diversity within your jurisdiction for lineages and/or time period of interest.
-You can also specify samples of interest.
-Note that this contrasts with automatically generated overview trees, where all the samples are selected by Nextstrain.
+On-demand Overview trees are designed to better understand the overall picture of viral diversity for samples of interest defined by location, lineages, and/or time period.
+You can also specify additional samples of interest that fall outside of defined location, lineage(s), and/or date of collection range.
+Note that this contrasts with automatically generated Overview trees, where all the samples are selected by Nextstrain.

 Overview trees: Included samples

-- If you have over 2000 samples in your account, you can specify samples to bypass subsampling and force the build to include samples of interest on the tree.
+- If you have over 2000 samples, you can specify samples to bypass subsampling and force the build to include samples of interest on the tree.

 - Learn how to select samples for Overview trees here.

-The on-demand Overview tree also includes samples that are randomly selected to represent samples collected over time and space.
-Randomly-selected samples are important to help maintain accuracy and precision of virus evolutionary rate.
-Additionally, randomly-selected samples reflect the history of the pandemic.
+The randomly-selected samples on the on-demand Overview tree represent samples collected over time and space.
+These randomly-selected samples help represent the evolutionary history of the virus.

 Overview trees: Limitations

-Note that tree customization will hinder an unbiased overview of the viral diversity within your jurisdiction compared to the CZ GEN EPI automatically generated tree.
-Customized Overview trees are biased because the samples on the tree are not evenly subsampled across time given that you are choosing specific samples.
+Note that tree customization will hinder an unbiased overview of the viral diversity within an area of interest.
+Customized Overview trees, where you select or define samples by location, lineage, and/or collection data range, are biased because the samples on the tree are not evenly subsampled across time given that you are choosing specific samples.

 Targeted trees